Shubham-392/KUConnect/README.md

 # KUConnect
-This is an WebApp designied for our college use only where the students of the univrsity can connect with each other.
+This is an WebApp designied for our college use only where the students of the university can connect with each other.

 ## SubHeader